Brian Mulroney: Charlottetown Accord

 Following the Meech Lake failure, Mulroney sought a second attempt to get Quebec's endorsement of the constitution.
 He appointed his foreign minister, Joe Clark, as the first minister responsible for constitutional affairs on April 21, 1991.
 Clark was responsible for establishing a new accord to end the constitutional deadlock with Quebec.
 Mulroney's government appointed two Quebec bodies (the Allaire Committee and the Belanger-Campeau Committee) and two national bodies (the Beaudoin-Edwards Committee and the Spicer Commission) to engage in discussions regarding constitutional reform.
-These bodies generated various reports, including the federal document titled Shaping Canada’s Future Together.
+These bodies generated various reports, including the federal document titled Shaping Canada's Future Together.
 The Mulroney government then held five national conferences to discuss the proposals in the document.
-The conferences led to another federal report titled A Renewed Canada.
+The conferences led to another federal report titled A Renewed Canada..
 Afterward, negotiations between the federal, provincial, and territorial governments occurred.
 Unlike the Meech Lake Accord, Indigenous peoples were included in the discussions.
 Quebec was included in the final stages.
 The negotiations culminated in the Charlottetown Accord, which was unveiled in Charlottetown, Prince Edward Island, on August 28, 1992.

-The Accord gave provinces jurisdiction over foresty, mining, cultural affairs, and other areas; required the federal government to negotiate policy with the provinces in certain areas such as telecommunications, labour and training, regional development, and immigration; abolished disallowance (which gives the federal Cabinet power to overrule provincial legislation within one year of it being passed); and required provincial consent for the federal government gaining power over provincial infrastructure projects.
-The Accord allowed provinces to create their own social programs and mandated the federal government to compensate provinces as long as the provincial social programs met national standards.
+The accord gave provinces jurisdiction over forestry, mining, cultural affairs, and other areas; required the federal government to negotiate policy with the provinces in certain areas such as telecommunications, labour and training, regional development, and immigration; abolished disallowance (which gives the federal Cabinet power to overrule provincial legislation within one year of it being passed); and required provincial consent for the federal government gaining power over provincial infrastructure projects.
+The accord allowed provinces to create their own social programs and mandated the federal government to compensate provinces as long as the provincial social programs met national standards.
 It also mandated the federal government to compensate provinces that withdrew from any constitutional amendment that transferred provincial powers to the federal government; the compensation would allow provinces to fund their own programs.
-In addition, the Accord addressed Indigenous self-government and contained the "Canada Clause" that determines Canadian values including egalitarianism, multiculturalism, and recognition of Quebec as a distinct society.
-Finally, the Accord entrenched the structure and appointment process for the Supreme Court of Canada in the constitution; changed the Senate into a Triple-E Senate with reduced powers (such as requiring a majority of all senators and a majority of Francophone senators in certain votes); increased the number of seats in the House of Commons; guaranteed Quebec at least a quarter of the Commons' seats; and increased the number of matters that require unanimous approval for a constitutional amendment.
+In addition, the accord addressed Indigenous self-government and contained the "Canada Clause" that determines Canadian values including egalitarianism, multiculturalism, and recognition of Quebec as a distinct society.
+Finally, the accord entrenched the structure and appointment process for the Supreme Court of Canada in the constitution; changed the Senate into a Triple-E Senate with reduced powers (such as requiring a majority of all senators and a majority of Francophone senators in certain votes); increased the number of seats in the House of Commons; guaranteed Quebec at least a quarter of the Commons's seats; and increased the number of matters that require unanimous approval for a constitutional amendment.